 Kids and adults may think these products don’t have health risks.
 That’s not true.

-“All tobacco products are dangerous,” says Alexander Prokhorov, M.D., Ph.D., director of the Tobacco Outreach Education Program at MD Anderson.
-“Tobacco use at a young age can cause immediate and long-term health problems like cancer.”
+“All tobacco products are dangerous,” says Alexander V. Prokhorov, M.D., Ph.D., director of the Youth and Family Cancer Prevention Program at MD Anderson.
+“Tobacco use at a young age can cause both immediate and long-term health problems.”

 Use our guide to learn what products are on the market so you can inform your kids.

-Flavored cigars come in cherry, vanilla, strawberry, chocolate, Da Bomb Blueberry and more.
+Flavored cigars come in cherry, vanilla, strawberry, chocolate and more.
 Plus, they’re cheaper than a pack of gum.
 A typical pack of 20 costs about $2.